-Although heat is included in the name, you can use a heat pump for air conditioning.
-It works by moving heat instead of making it (unlike furnaces) which is why it can be used as a heating and cooling appliance.
-It's true that heat pumps can be very efficient, although most air conditioners are similar in terms of their efficiency.
-Just look at these two top of the line units from Lennox.
+Although heat is included in the name, you can use a heat pump for AC.
+It works by transferring heat instead of making it (the way a furnace does) which is why it also is used as a heating and cooling appliance.
+It's true that heat pumps can be very efficient, but most air conditioners are similar in terms of their efficiency.
+Just look at these two luxury level units from Lennox.

 XC25 Air Conditioner